 Recognition - The Star Rating System is compensatory, meaning that to attain Four or Five Stars, a school must have high absolute performance in the all students group for Reading, Math, and Language Arts.
 In addition, the school must demonstrate strong performance in student growth and, where applicable, measure of secondary school success such as graduation rate.

 Therefore, the Star Rating performance framework is used as the metric to determine Highest-Performing Schools.
 A Highest-Performing School is one that meets the following criteria:

-- In the most recent three years has been rated with a Five--Star Rating for at least two out of three years, AND - The remaining year attained no less than a Four-Star Rating, AND - Meet the AMOs in all subjects for overall students and all ESEA sSubgroups, AND ... - Be among the top five percent of Title I schools in the all students proficiency, AND - Be among the top ten percent of Title I schools in the proficiency gaps between the highest and lowest achieving subgroups and between the at-risk and not at-risk subgroups, AND
+- In the most recent three years has been rated with a Five-Star Rating for at least two out of three years, AND - With only two years of Star Rating data, the schools must have been rated with a Five or Four Star in the past two years, rather than a Five Star in two out of the last three years. - The remaining year attained no less than a Four-Star Rating, AND - Meet the AMOs in all subjects for overall students and all ESEA Subgroups, AND - Be among the top five percent of Title I schools in the all students proficiency, AND - Be among the top ten percent of Title I schools in the proficiency gaps between the highest and lowest achieving subgroups and between the at-risk and not at-risk subgroups, AND